MarieAshley/oldblog/adventureswithgauss.md

+# Adventures with Gauss and a partial pivot

+_Written while I was a Python and Algebra tutor in 2017_

-Adventures with Gauss and a partial pivot|adventures-with-gauss-and-a-partial-pivot|Recently a student asked if I could help her understand, step by step, the Gaussian Elimination with Partial Pivoting algorithm.
+Recently a student asked if I could help her understand, step by step, the Gaussian Elimination with Partial Pivoting algorithm.

-####a partial pivot
+#### a partial pivot
-I took Linear Algebra when I was a distracted freshman in college.
-I am not sure I can safely say I ever learned Linear Algebra.
-However, thanks to YouTube I now ""remember"" how to solve matrices.
-The arithmetic I can do without, but the matrix operations themselves are not too bad on pen and paper.
+Personally, this experience taught me that matrix operations themselves are not too bad on pen and paper.
 However, the matrix operations in Python are an indexing nightmare.
-The student and I were initially overwhelmed.

-####adventures with Gauss
+#### adventures with Gauss
 The point of this blog article is to instill advice regarding matrices in Python to reduce stress, dyslexia and ultimately understand this algorithm.
 Here are the take home points we discussed:

 1. Ignore the code and solve the matrix using Gaussian Elimination with Partial Pivoting by hand first.
 This helps us visualize how the algorithm will operate.
 I like the videos from numericalmethodsguy the best.
 See, [Gaussian Elimination with Partial Pivoting](https://www.youtube.com/watch?v=euIXYdyjlqo).